hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 misunderstandings, these notions are specified more precisely.

 **key export:**
-A mechanism of exporting secret data, which yields (partial) private key and state material, from the signing device to external storage.
+A mechanism of exporting secret data, which yields private key and state material, from the signing device to external storage.
-This material may represent the entire key/state or only a fragment thereof (e.g., in distributed deployments).
-The external storage may be given in digital or non-digital form.

 **key import:**
-A mechanism of importing secret data, which loads (partial) private key and state material, from external storage to the signing device.
+A mechanism of importing secret data, which loads private key and state material, from external storage to the signing device.

 **key transfer:**